nickeubank/ds4humans/docs/_sources/40_in_practice/25_writing_to_stakeholders.md

 For example, this plot (which, yes, [is from a paper on which I am a co-author](https://www.cambridge.org/core/journals/american-political-science-review/article/enfranchisement-and-incarceration-after-the-1965-voting-rights-act/C68FA7BB8CA313BDD8D9A39BA666A21D), but all credit for the figure quality goes to my coauthor):

 ![Diff in Diff from New Jim Crow paper](images/njc_diff_in_diff.png)

-### Limitations

-There is a tendency for students to use their "Limitations" sections to, well... just try and cover their butts by throwing out anything they can think of about the paper that is imperfect.
-That's ok in the classroom, but it's not useful in the real world.

-The point of a Limitations section isn't to demonstrate your ability to identify any imperfections in the study; the point of a limitation section is to give your stakeholder a sense of how much confidence they should have in the results presented in the report *from your professional perspective.* Just because you had to make an assumption does not mean that the assumption constitutes a "limitation" of the study unless you have reason to think that the assumption is unlikely to be true (or is sufficiently untrue as to impact the results).
-Please only include things in your limitation section that you think really are substantive limitations!

 <!-- ## A Few Final Thoughts on Writing

 This is not a class on writing, but communication is a central part of data science, and writing is one of our best tools we have for effective communication.   -->